codewitch-honey-crisis/gfx_demo/README.md

 ## This is a Demo of GFX With Several Display Drivers
 ### This is not GFX itself, but it includes it.
 GFX Documentation is below

+### The documentation is currently slightly behind the API and there are a few breaking changes
+Renaming channelf<>() to channelr<>() for consistency is one.

+Moving convert<>() off of pixel<> and into the global scope is another.
+Tread carefully.
+I'm currently in the middle of a major feature add which these changes are a part of.
+Bear with me. =)

 GFX is a cross platform graphics library in standard C++14 or C++17

 Please use the link to guarantee the latest documentation.
 I have to manually synchronize the README to the content below: